MarceloArro/sandbox/README.md

 - Roll 4d6 and count results higher than 4:   roll(Test;4;6;false) countH(?[Test];4)
 - Roll 3d10, add the results, and if any die is equal to 10 add +5:  roll(Test;3;10;false)   sum(?[Test]) + (countE(?[Test];10) *5)
 - Roll 2d6, if any die is higher than 3 display SUCCESS, if the first die rolls a 1 display CONSEQUENCE, if both roll a 1 display SNAKE EYES:  roll(Test1;1;6;false) roll(Test2;1;6;false) max(?[Test1],?[Test2]) &&max(?[Test1],?[Test2]);0:FAIL;4:SUCCESS&& &&countE(?[Test1];1);0:-;1:CONSEQUENCE&& &&countE(?[Test1],?[Test2];1);0:-;2:SNAKE EYES&&

+Now that you are dizzy, confused, and stunned, is the perfect moment to explain about Roll Dialog Panels.
+If you mark the option of "Has Dialog" and then drag a Panel or Multipanel with panels containing a number of properties, every time you click to roll the original property a dialog will be displayed, showing a bunch of new properties that the user can adjust.
+To refer to these properties in your original roll expression, you can use d{key_of_the_property}.

 ## 8.Folder structure best practices
 If we want to share our creations and systems, we will have to standardise the way we store Sandbox's info.
 In the future, we could try to include a button to export to db or something like that, I don't know.
 But for know, let's stick to this structure.
 In the Actors Directory I normally create 2 folders, one called _CONFIG, and one called CAMPAIGN.
 In _CONFIG, and within separate folders, I store each Template Actor that the system needs (one for PCs, other for NPCs, other for shared menus like shared inventory, etc).